FireNneon/NneonNetwork/README.md

 # ------------------------------ NneonNetwork -------------------------------------------

-> Personal REPO for my homelab,  Which includes the Following sshd_config for some default ssh hardening, and my bootstrap script which is multi-choice, made specfically for my homelab that runs proxmox.
+> Personal REPO for my homelab,  Which includes the Following. a sshd_config for some default ssh hardening, and my bootstrap script which is multi-choice, which is made specfically for my homelab that runs proxmox.